SVDotsenko/cleaner/readme.md

 A graphical application for Windows written in PowerShell, designed for convenient viewing, sorting, and deleting files in a selected folder.
 Allows you to quickly work with large lists of files, supports deletion to Recycle Bin, opening files with a double-click, sorting by name, size, and date, as well as displaying statistics on the number and size of files.

 **New Feature**: Comments functionality allows you to read and edit comments/metadata in audio files (MP3, M4A, OGG).
+The application now supports automatic loading of comments when switching to short name mode and displays comments directly in the file list.

 ---